hychat-mc/backend/README.md

-# Dashboard UI & API
+# Backend Functionality

 > This component is a work in progress!

-The dashboard uses Next.js and Chakra UI to create an interactive dashboard to manage Hypixel bot(s) and view chat logs.
-It also fetches messages from a back-end using an API (found in `src/pages/api`).
+The backend uses Fastify and Nest.js to provide websocket communication and authentication with the Mineflayer component.

 ## Workspace Layout